Students must apply via one of the following online application forms:-

 The course focuses heavily on continuous assessment.
 You are expected to develop reflective skills using a journal or video diary to assist you in evaluating and analysing your own development.
 All performances are live graded.
 At the end of the Advanced Dance in Performance module you will submit a show reel for assessment while the Professional contents module is assessed against the learning outcomes in a mode which you select.

-Advanced Dance Technique (70 credits)
+Advanced Dance Technique (70 credits), and:

 Advanced Dance in Performance (70 credits)